 File Photo: Football fans before entering stadiums: Egypt (Photo: Al-Ahram)

-Minimal number of fans was recently allowed to appear in the stands during teams games in the CAF Champions League games as well as Egypt national team games for the 2018 World Cup qualifiers.
+A minimal number of fans were recently allowed to appear in the stands during team games in the CAF Champions League games as well as for Egypt national team games for the 2018 World Cup qualifiers.

 (For more sports news and updates, follow Ahram Online Sports on Twitter at @AO_Sports and on Facebook at AhramOnlineSports.)